How To Clean Pet & Dog Urine From Artificial Grass

 Of course, we love our pets, and they will definitely enjoy the grass.
 However, it’s very important to maintain the quality of the grass, especially considering it is a long-term investment.
 Keeping artificial grass cleaner, whether homemade or store-bought, accessible will allow you to leisurely pick up after your dog and extend the life of your artificial turf.
 If you are making your cleaner at home, try making it in bulk to save time.

 Once again, everyone has specific needs and preferences, so it’s all about finding the easiest and most efficient option for you.
+So before you fall into a panicked frenzy over why your artificial grass stinks of dog pee, try the recommended suggestions from Jus Turf, San Diego’s largest provider of quality turf made in the USA.
 For further questions or concerns regarding artificial turf and dog urine, feel free to contact our friendly Jus Turf team today!